antronerds/r2-tutorials/docs/Differential_Expression.md

 1. Logon to the R2 homepage using your credentials and make sure the "Single Dataset" field is selected in field 1
-2. Make sure the Tumor Neuroblastoma public dataset is selected in field 2 (see chapter 1 of the tutorial fr more information about the selection of a dataset)
+2. Make sure the Tumor Neuroblastoma public dataset is selected in field 2 (see chapter 1 of the tutorial for more information about the selection of a dataset)
 3. Choose "View a Gene in groups" in field 3.
 4. Type MYCN as gene (see Figure 1) in field 4.
 5. Click "next" in field 5.